 Find a quiet place & sit cross-legged.
 Focus on your breath, breathing in slowly through the nose & out through the mouth.
 Also, keep a strong and upright posture with the crown of your head pointing to the sky.

 To dive deeper into how to meditate and the proven benefits it has, check out the Middle Class Dad Meditation post on Lifehack.

 11. Playing a Wind Instrument

 The vibration of your lips produces the droning beat specific to the didgeridoo.
 Playing this instrument regularly helps treat sleep apnea and it’s terrible symptoms.

-Grab your Didgeridoo (click to check current prices on Amazon Prime for under $30!
-Hand-fired, 4.5 stars and hundreds of reviews can’t be wrong!
+Grab your Didgeridoo (click to check current prices on Amazon Prime) for under $30!
+Hand-fired, Almost 5 stars and hundreds of reviews can’t be wrong!